jeantessier/book-reviews/rails_graphql_federation/README.md

 communicate with each one.
 For example, the books service lives at `http://localhost:3001`.

-#### Starting Kafka
+#### Starting Kafka adn Zipkin

-It is much easier to run Kafka using Docker Compose.
+It is much easier to run Kafka and Zipkin using Docker Compose.

 ```bash
 docker compose up -d